 - They reinforce discrimination.
 Site owners, lulled into a false sense of security, then do nothing else to improve access, which is harmful to individuals with disabilities.

-- They do not address inherent accessibility barriers.
-For example, missing alternative text, proper labeling, multimedia captioning and transcription, keyboard access, etc. A plugin cannot fix these things (at least not yet).
-In some cases, they can even interfere with the overall usability of a website.
+- They fail to address inherent access barriers.
+For example, missing alternative text, proper labeling, multimedia captioning and transcription, keyboard access, etc. An overlay cannot fix these things.

 - Privacy.
-People with disabilities have more of a stake in protecting their anonymity online and often want to avoid being singled out and/or treated differently (they get enough of that in real life), so there is distrust in using plugins like these.
-Disabled users may even block such plugins, which defeats the purpose of including them.
+People with disabilities have more at stake in protecting their anonymity online and want to avoid being singled out and treated differently (they get enough of that in real life), so their need to protect their privacy is important.

 The answer is simple: People who are disabled want to be treated equally, so they expect you to design and build your website with inclusion and accessibility in mind and not to throw a band-aid on it.
 The only way to do that is to commit, provision for, and make accessibility a part of your process throughout the lifetime of your website.